Cubittz/linux-server-configuration/README.md

 ```
 $ psql
 postgres=# CREATE DATABASE catalog;
-postgres=# GRANT ALL PRIVILEGES ON DATABASE catalog to catalog
+postgres=# GRANT ALL PRIVILEGES ON DATABASE catalog to catalog;
 ```